[ Skip to main content ]

 Because what else is there to achieve in life but the calm contentment that these three words denote?
 A calm contentment that comes from a quiet place within.
 If we can achieve ‘enoughness’ then we win!

-Brene Brown the awesome vulnerability guru (watch this talk it’ll blow your mind) writes in her book Daring Greatly “With that sense of “enough” comes an embrace of worthiness, boundaries, and engagement.”
+Brene Brown the awesome vulnerability guru (watch this talk) writes in her book Daring Greatly “With that sense of “enough” comes an embrace of worthiness, boundaries, and engagement.”
 Wow.
 Not much then.
-Read the whole book if you want to see how she fleshes out this monumental statement.

-‘Enoughness’ isn’t hitched to fancy jobs or perfect bodies or marvelous wardrobes or numbers of Facebook friends or the size of your car or dick or boobs (is that too risqué?!).. it comes from a deep, lovely little secret space in your heart and soul.
+‘Enoughness’ isn’t hitched to fancy jobs or perfect bodies or marvelous wardrobes or numbers of Facebook friends or the size of your car or house or bank balance .. it comes from a deep, lovely little secret space in your heart and soul.
 It’s a humble, understated, beautiful, deep-down belief.

 I am enough.